 The College of Pharmacy and the College of Public Health offer the combined Doctor of Pharmacy/Master of Public Health program.
 The combined program requires 42 s.h. of graduate credit in addition to the requirements of the PharmD degree.
 Students who complete the program are granted both degrees.

 The PharmD/MPH program helps students develop expertise in public health related to pharmacotherapy, health promotion, disease prevention, and medication safety.
-Its graduates may work in areas of interest common to pharmacy and public health, such as spread and treatment of disease, community health, and immunology; bioterrorism, terrorism, and preparedness; genetics; insurance; managed care; family and juvenile health; and protection of special populations.
+Its graduates may work in areas of interest common to pharmacy and public health, such as the spread and treatment of disease, community health, and immunology; bioterrorism, terrorism, and preparedness; genetics; insurance; managed care; family and juvenile health; and protection of special populations.
 Employment opportunities are available in hospitals and clinics and with health care providers; private practice; insurance and managed care organizations; local, county, state, and federal government; public health governmental agencies; and colleges and universities.

 Separate admission to each degree program is required.
 Applicants must be admitted to both programs before they may be admitted to the combined degree program.